THE NEW CONTEXT

 Image via Heute.

 Academics have speculated about his symbolic role in reducing Islamophobia among football fans in the UK.
 At home, Egyptians—worn down by decades of authoritarian rule, interrupted only briefly in 2011—hoped Salah would challenge the generals who have dominated political life.
 Instead, he seemed to keep his politics close to the chest.
-Some commentators have suggested he is more interested in his commercial image, reluctant to offend advertisers and consumers.
+Some commentators suggested he was more interested in his commercial image, reluctant to offend advertisers and consumers.

 That changed in early August, when Salah responded to a post on X by European football’s governing body, UEFA, about the killing of retired Palestinian footballer Suleiman Al-Obeid by the IDF in Gaza.
 UEFA’s tribute read: “Farewell to Suleiman al-Obeid, the ‘Palestinian Pelé’.
 A talent who gave hope to countless children, even in the darkest of times.”
-Salah replied: “Can you tell us how he died, where, and why?”

-At the time of writing, over 396,000 users had reposted Salah’s comment, and another 1.5 million had liked it.
-Al-Obeid, a former member of the Palestinian men’s national team, was killed in an Israeli strike targeting civilians waiting for aid in southern Gaza.
+Al-Obeid, a former member of the Palestinian men’s national team, was killed in an IFP strike targeting civilians waiting for aid in southern Gaza.

 Sean Jacobs is a professor and director of the Graduate Program in International affairs at The New School.